 An Post Irish Book Awards offers book lovers across Ireland the chance to choose their favourite bookshop

-The search is officially underway to find the ‘An Post Bookshop of the Year’ for 2022.
-After a hugely successful inaugural year in 2021, the category is now back for the second year running in the An Post Irish Book Awards, the annual literary event that celebrates and promotes Irish writing to the widest range of readers possible.
+The search is officially underway to find the ‘An Post Bookshop of the Year’ for 2023.
+After a hugely successful inaugural year in 2021, the category is now back for the third year running in the An Post Irish Book Awards, the annual literary event that celebrates and promotes Irish writing to the widest range of readers possible.

 The ‘An Post Bookshop of the Year’ category is designed to acknowledge the significant role played by independent bookshops and local branches of bookshop chains in helping their local communities to find and savour the titles of their choice.
-The new category was unveiled last year and thousands of votes were cast, with Kenny’s Bookshop in Galway crowned the overall winner.
+Previous winners include Kennys Bookshop and Art Gallery, Galway in 2021 and Bridge Street Books, Wicklow in 2022.

-Nominations for the ‘An Post Bookshop of the Year’ will close on 2nd September at 5pm.
+Nominations for the ‘An Post Bookshop of the Year’ will close on 17th September at midnight.
 The 12 bookshops around Ireland with the most votes will then be longlisted and invited by the judges to enter a written submission.

-“Bookshops sit at the heart of their communities’ cultural and social lives, and we introduced this category last year to acknowledge the important contribution they make to not only their communities and readers, but the significant role they play in the Irish book business.
-The holy trinity of bookshops, writers and readers is a wonderful alliance we should all support, so I’d very much encourage everyone to support their local bookshop and vote for them in the An Post Bookshop of the Year category.”
+“Bookshops are at the core of communities’ throughout Ireland and offer a cultural and social hub for many.
+We introduced this category to acknowledge the important contribution bookshops and their booksellers make to not only to their communities and readers, but the significant role they play in the Irish book trade.
+We are delighted to see the category returning for the third year running and encourage everyone to support and vote for their local bookshop in the An Post Bookshop of the Year category.”

 An Post is also continuing with their hugely successful #ReadersWanted campaign, celebrating the value and joy of reading and encouraging everyone to pick up more books, more often.
 Simply search for the hashtag online to get involved.